BioJulia/BioSequences.jl/docs/src/transforms.md

 ### Additional transformations

-In addition to these basic modifying functions, other sequence transformations which are common in bioinformatics are also provided.
+In addition to these basic modifying functions, other sequence transformations that are common in bioinformatics are also provided.

 ```@docs
 reverse!(::BioSequences.BioSequence)